implaymo/Cat-Game-Wesbite-/README.md

 - Implement leaderboard functionality to compare scores globally.
 - Improve the UI/UX for a better user experience.

-Make sure to replace your-email@gmail.com, your-app-password, and your-database-name with your actual credentials and database details.
+Make sure to replace `your-email@gmail.com` , `your-app-password`, and `your-database-name` with your actual credentials and database details.